society-for-the-blind/slate2-proposal/slate2_proposal.md

 [^footnote-tradeoffs]: Such as making the software closed source but open sourcing the codebase is in itself no guarantee either.
 For example, if the application is written in a way that would require the vendor's exact infrastructure specifications to run, requiring such extensive re-writes that would amount to creating solution from scratch.

-3.2 Proposed solution
+3.2 Proposed approach
 ---------------------

-This paper proposes the creation of a constituent management system that is tailored to fit the need of blindness organizations.

-To solve the aforementioned issues, to maximize its usefulness to the community and to promote easier collaboration, the end result should be:
+To solve the aforementioned issues, to maximize its usefulness to the community and to promote easier collaboration, the end product should be:

   * **open source** collaboration and usefulness

-  * based on the **microservice architecture** to solve above issues
+  * based on the **microservice architecture** to solve above issues, easy to (re)configure and set up and because components can be replaced other organizations may only adopt portions of it with their custom solutions.-> that is where we come in (open sourcehoz is tartozik ez)

   * implemented according to the **Agile software development principles** for maximum flexibility